markets-agent/agentic-search/README.md

 - save money

 As local models are getting better and better, I'm confident that I'll be able to have a greater experience in the future, even with my small 20GB VRAM GPU. 🤔 Of course, it's not fast, but hey everything comes with tradeoffs right? 💪

+In conclusion, all components of this package should be runnable by local models with a customer-grade GPU configuration.

 ### search logic